fgrehm/vagrant-notify/README.md

 will be installed on the guest machine to replace the original `notify-send` command.

-If by any change your IP changes, you can run `vagrant provision` in order to update the guest script with the new IP.
+If by any chance your IP changes, you can run `vagrant provision` in order to update the guest script with the new IP.

 In case you need to run the notification server on a different port, you can set